roelbertens/scrape_save_search/README.md

 ```

 Similarly, we'll have to set up Google Cloud SDK and credentials for the container.
 When in the Cloud Console UI, go
-to IAM & Admin and create a service account under the tab 'Service Accounts'.
+to IAM & Admin and create a service account under the tab *Service Accounts*.
 Save the private
 key in the project folder named `google-credentials`.
-Next go to tab 'IAM' and assign permissions (roles) to the newly
+Next go to tab *IAM* and assign permissions (roles) to the newly
 created service account.
-For writing to BigQuery we need permission 'bigquery.tables.create'.
+For writing to BigQuery we need permission *bigquery.tables.create*.
 We can give this by
-assigning the role 'BigQuery Data Editor' or higher.
+assigning the role *BigQuery Data Editor* or higher.

 Your private key saved in `google-credentials\gsdk-credentials.json` is copied into the container when building the
 Docker image.
 When running a container, the key is then used to authenticate to Google Cloud.